 Skip to content

-The Plumbing health check program, an initiative of Fair Trading New South Wales (NSW), provides annual plumbing health checks for Indigenous housing providers and their tenants living in rural and remote locations in NSW.
+The Plumbing health check program, an initiative of Fair Trading New South Wales (NSW), provided annual plumbing health checks for Indigenous housing providers and their tenants living in rural and remote locations in NSW.

 Abstract adapted from Fair Trading NSW